 After being picked up from your hotel, we will drive to the city center to see its very heart - the green Kalemegdan Park and the historic Citadel rising above the confluence of River Sava into the Danube.
-Here we will take a stroll to admire most memorable views and see the Citadel’s many historic monuments, gates and towers.
-Adjacent to the park is pedestrianized Kneza Mihaila Street, backbone of the old town, full of period buildings, buskers and stylish shops.
+Here we will take a stroll to admire the most memorable views and see the Citadel’s many historic monuments, gates, and towers.
+Adjacent to the park is pedestrianized Kneza Mihaila Street, the backbone of the old town, full of period buildings, buskers and stylish shops.
 At its end stands Trg Republike, city’s central square where young and old meet by the National Theatre, National Museum or the Monument to Prince Mihailo.

 We continue by car through modern New Belgrade passing some of the iconic buildings of the socialist era.
 Our next stop is Zemun which until a century ago used to be a part of Austria-Hungary and which still retains much of its separate identity.
 We will walk its picturesque side alleys from the famous farmers’ market to the top of Gardoš Hill, crowned by the 1896 prospect tower, to enjoy one of the nicest panoramic views with the Danube and whole of central Belgrade laid out in front of us.
-Afterwards, we suggest taking a break in one of the cafés by the Danube, just like the locals do.
+Afterward, we suggest taking a break in one of the cafés by the Danube, just like the locals do.

 Driving back to the other bank of River Sava we will pass by the brutalist masterpiece of West Gate Towers and drive across the Ada Bridge, at 996 meters long a daring engineering feat and a new symbol of Belgrade.
-After seeing Dedinje, a quarter where Belgrade’s well off live in old and new villas next to residences of ambassadors, we arrive to the so-called House of Flowers, actually the mausoleum of President Tito, the lifelong ruler of socialist Yugoslavia.
+After seeing Dedinje, a quarter where Belgrade’s well off life in old and new villas next to residences of ambassadors, we arrive at the so-called House of Flowers, actually the mausoleum of President Tito, the lifelong ruler of socialist Yugoslavia.

 Our last stop will be the quarter of Vračar and the imposing Church of Saint Sava, one of the three largest Orthodox Christian churches in the world.
-After admiring its size and stories of its origins and controversies surrounding it, we wrap up the tour next door in the quiet small church dedicated to the same saint where you will get the sense of an Orthodox place of worship, with icons, frescoes and incense in the air.
+After admiring its size and stories of its origins and controversies surrounding it, we wrap up the tour next door in the quiet small church dedicated to the same saint where you will get the sense of an Orthodox place of worship, with icons, frescoes, and incense in the air.

 Other suggested sights we could visit: